clintonadams23/Advanced-Lane-Lines/README.md

 ![alt text][image4]

-#### 4. Identified lane-line pixels and fit their positions to a polynomial
+#### 4. Identify lane-line pixels and fit their positions to a polynomial

 Then I used a sliding window histgram to find high itensity points in the binary image, and fit my lane lines with a 2nd order polynomial kinda like this: